YOUN3SS/AutomakerDealers/README.md

-# AutomakerDealers
+# Automaker Dealers Finder (Alexa Skill)
-Alexa skill to find Automaker dealers in a city.
+This is a demo of Alexa skill to find Automaker dealers in a city.

-This is only an example of skill made for demo purpose.
+This is only an example of skill made for prototyping purpose.

 Here is the list of data:

 - Intent Schema
 - Slots
 - Simple Utterances

+You need this data to create the Skill in https://developer.amazon.com

+Then, you use the code in index.js to create the skill behavior as Lambda funtion in

+This project is documented in my blog http://youness.net